 Furthermore, there are requirements imposed on credit institutions to hold various types of capital buffers, with the specific requirements being dependent on, inter alia, the size of the institution and whether it is considered of systemic importance.
-The capital buffers include a capital conservation buffer of 2.5 per cent of risk-weighted assets, a countercyclical capital buffer of (currently) zero per cent (reduced from 2.5 per cent as a result of disruptions caused by covid-19) of risk-weighted assets (assessed quarterly, and decided by the SFSA on 24 November 2020), and, in relation to SEB, Swedbank and Handelsbanken (as systemically important institutions), a systemic risk buffer of 3 per cent of risk-weighted assets at the group level.
+The capital buffers include a capital conservation buffer of 2.5 per cent of risk-weighted assets, a countercyclical capital buffer assessed quarterly by the SFSA of currently zero per cent (reduced from 2.5 per cent as a result of disruptions caused by covid-19 but to be increased in September 2022 to 1 per cent) of risk-weighted assets, and, in relation to SEB, Swedbank and Handelsbanken (as systemically important institutions), a systemic risk buffer of 3 per cent of risk-weighted assets at the group level.
 All risk buffers must consist of CET1 capital.
-Within the scope of Pillar 2, SEB, Swedbank and Handelsbanken are also subject to a CET1 capital systemic risk buffer requirement of 1 per cent of risk-weighted assets at the group level.
+Within the scope of Pillar 2, SEB, Swedbank and Handelsbanken are also subject to a CET1 capital systemic risk buffer requirement (O-SII) of 1 per cent of risk-weighted assets at the group level.

-The CRR, as further set out in the Commission's Delegated Regulation 2015/61, requires a credit institution to have a liquidity buffer that enables it to meet cash flow needs for a period of 30 days in high-stress scenarios.
-In addition, during 2021, institutions will be made subject to a net stable funding requirement, which complements the above liquidity requirement, meaning that institutions need to have stable funding to meet their financing needs (including in normal and stressed scenarios) for a one-year period.
+The CRR, as further set out in the Commission's Delegated Regulation (EU) 2015/61, requires a credit institution to have a liquidity buffer that enables it to meet cash flow needs for a period of 30 days in high-stress scenarios.
+In addition, institutions are also subject to a net stable funding requirement, which complements the above liquidity requirement, meaning that institutions need to have stable funding to meet their financing needs (including in normal and stressed scenarios) for a one-year period.

-Capital adequacy requirements, liquidity requirements and the SFSA's supervision apply on an individual credit institution basis as well as on a consolidated group basis (as applicable).
+Capital adequacy requirements, liquidity requirements and the SFSA's supervision apply on an individual credit institution basis (solo-level) as well as on a consolidated group basis (as applicable).